-- 12. Notice of Adverse Benefit Determination - a.
+13. Notice of Adverse Benefit Determination

+- a.
 Contractor shall issue Medi-Cal beneficiaries a written Notice of Adverse Benefit Determination (NOABD) each time the beneficiary's service is denied, delayed, terminated, or there is a change in the amount, scope, or duration of the treatment service from what was requested by the beneficiary.
 Contractor shall use the appropriate BHRS-provided templates when issuing a NOABD.
-The NOABD shall meet the requirements of 42 CFR 438.404.

-- b.
-BHRS will conduct random reviews of the Contractor to ensure compliance with NOABD requirements. - 13.
-Certification and Licensing - a.
+The NOABD shall meet the requirements of 42 CFR 438.404. - b.
+BHRS will conduct random reviews of the Contractor to ensure compliance with NOABD requirements.

+14. Certification and Licensing

+- a.
 SUD Treatment Services - i.
 Contractors providing SUD treatment services to San Mateo County residents shall be certified and/or licensed by DHCS Licensing and Certification Division.
 Contractor shall maintain all applicable certifications through San Mateo County and/or DHCS to provide any of the following reimbursable services: Substance Abuse Prevention and Treatment Block Grant Services, and Drug Medi-Cal Organized Delivery System reimbursed services. - ii.
 Contractor shall submit a copy of any licensing complaint, deficiency findings, or corrective action report issued by a licensing agency to BHRS QM and the AOD Administrator or their designee, within two (2) business days of Contractor's receipt of any such licensing report. - iii.
-Should Contractor cease to offer a DMC-ODS service, Contractor will work with BHRS to ensure participating clients are successfully transferred to another DMC-ODS provider. - iv.
-Contractor shall provide written notification to the AOD Administrator of any changes in DMC-ODS offered services at least ninety (90) days prior to implementing the changes in services. - b.
-DMC-ODS SUD Treatment Services - i.
-If at any time, Contractor's license, registration, certification, or approval to operate a substance use disorder program or provide a DMC-ODS covered service is revoked, suspended, modified, or not renewed outside of DHCS, the Contractor shall notify DHCS Fiscal Management & Accountability Branch by e-mail at DHCSMPF@dhcs.ca.gov and the BHRS Program Analyst within two (2) business days of knowledge of such change.
+Should Contractor cease to offer a DMC-ODS service, Contractor will work with BHRS to ensure participating clients are successfully transferred to another DMC-ODS provider.

+iv.
+Contractor shall provide written notification to the AOD Administrator of any changes in DMC-ODS offered services at least ninety (90) days prior to implementing the changes in services.

+b.
+DMC-ODS SUD Treatment Services

-- Contractor's certification to participate in the DMC program shall automatically terminate in the event the Contractor or its owners, officers or directors are convicted of Medi-Cal fraud, abuse or malfeasance.
-For purposes of this section, a conviction shall include a plea of guilty or nolo contendere. - If Contractor is under investigation by DHCS or any iii. other state, local or federal law enforcement agency for fraud or abuse, DHCS may temporarily suspend the Contractor from the DMC program, pursuant to W&I 14043.36(a).
-Code, Section Information about Contractor's administrative sanction status is confidential until such time as the action is either completed or resolved.
-The DHCS may also issue a Payment Suspension to Contractor pursuant to W&I Code, Section 14107.11 and Code of Federal Regulations, Title 42, section 455.23.
-DHCS will authorize BHRS to withhold payments from the DMC Contractor during the time a Payment Suspension is in effect. - 14.
-Compliance with HIPAA, Confidentiality Laws, and PHI Security - a.
-Contractor must implement administrative, physical, and technical safeguards that reasonably and appropriately protect the confidentiality, integrity, and availability of Protected Health Information (PHI), including electronic PHI that it creates, receives, maintains, uses or transmits, in compliance with 45 C.F.R and to prevent use or disclosure of PHI other than as provided for by this Agreement.
-Contractor shall implement reasonable and appropriate policies and procedures to comply with the standards.
-Contractor is required to report any security incident or breach of confidential PHI to BHRS Quality Management within twenty-four (24) hours. - b.
-Contractor will develop and maintain a written Privacy and Security Program that includes administrative, technical and physical safeguards appropriate to the size and complexity of the Contractor's operations and the nature and scope of its activities.
+- i.
+If at any time, Contractor's license, registration, certification, or approval to operate a substance use disorder program or provide a DMC-ODS covered service is revoked, suspended, modified, or not renewed outside of DHCS, the Contractor shall notify DHCS Fiscal Management & Accountability Branch by e-mail at DHCSMPF@dhcs.ca.gov and the BHRS Program Analyst within two (2) business days of knowledge of such change. - ii.
+Contractor's certification to participate in the DMC program shall automatically terminate in the event the Contractor or its owners, officers or directors are convicted of Medi-Cal fraud, abuse or malfeasance.
+For purposes of this section, a conviction shall include a plea of guilty or nolo contendere. - iii.
+If Contractor is under investigation by DHCS or any other state, local or federal law enforcement agency for fraud or abuse, DHCS may temporarily suspend the Contractor from the DMC program, pursuant to W&I Section 14043.36(a).
+Information Code.
+Contractor's administrative sanction status confidential until such time as the action is either completed or resolved.
+The DHCS may also issue a Payment Suspension to Contractor pursuant to W&I Code, Section 14107.11 and Code of Federal Regulations, Title 42, section 455.23. authorize BHRS to withhold payments from the DMC Contractor during the time a Payment Suspension is in effect.